0x10/obmenu2/README.md

 # Features
 * Interactively edit the menu.xml and add new menus and menu-items
 * add multiple execution actions to a menu item
+* add icons to you menus and items
 * add multiple menus and link them
 * add pipe menus and much more.